Causal Dynamic Resonance: Conclusion

-CDR was rigorously applied to simulated data from seven coupled R\"{o}ssler systems and to invasive intracranial electroencephalographic (iEEG) recordings from patients with drug-resistant epilepsy during presurgical evaluation, bolstering the reliability of our findings.
+We have introduced CDR to uncover spurious causal relationships within networks, thereby enhancing the accuracy of causality detection.
+CDR was rigorously studied using simulated data from seven coupled R\"ossler systems, where the known network structure enabled validation of its performance.
+We further applied CDR to invasive intracranial electroencephalographic (iEEG) recordings from patients with drug-resistant epilepsy during presurgical evaluation, demonstrating its applicability and potential utility in complex real-world neural data analyses.

-These encouraging results advance our capacity to accurately capture brain dynamics, enabling a deeper understanding of the network mechanisms underlying seizure initiation and propagation.
-We plan to extend this approach to a broader cohort of patients with diverse seizure types to elucidate variations in their dynamics.
-By delineating these dynamic patterns and linking them to treatment outcomes, such as surgical resection or neurostimulation, we aim to construct a predictive model to inform personalized treatment strategies tailored to individual seizure profiles.
+We further outlined a possible similarity between CDR and Stochastic Resonance (SR).
+We must re-emphasize that these ideas are, while certainly titillating, an area of intense ongoing study, with a quantitative treatment well beyond the scope of the current paper.